-A move from independent to state school is often determined by family finances, but we wonder whether it could also now be a strategic decision.
+A move from private to state school is often determined by family finances, but we wonder whether it could also now be a strategic decision.

-And as the UK’s top universities strive to rebalance their admissions procedures to correct what was (rightly) criticised as an independent school bias, will this prompt more independent school parents to send their children to take A levels at state sixth forms?
+And as the UK’s top universities strive to rebalance their admissions procedures to correct what has been criticized as a bias towards private schools, will this prompt more parents to take their children out of private school and send their children to take A levels at state sixth forms?
 Time will tell.

 If you think your child would benefit from taking A levels at an independent school but are worried about affording the fees, it could be worth checking whether you can apply for a bursary.
 Some schools even offer bursaries specifically for pupils joining the sixth form from the local state sector.
 Read the following for more information about scholarships and bursaries.

 These differ considerably but five or six GCSEs including English and maths at grade 6 or above, with grade 7 or higher in subjects to be studied at A level (can be 8 or 9 for maths/further maths), is the minimum for most selective schools.
-Many schools set the sixth form entry bar much higher and in addition to a full set of GCSEs at grades 9-7, also expect candidates to sit papers in their prospective A level subjects.
+Many schools in both the state and private sector set the sixth form entry bar much higher and in addition to a full set of GCSEs at grades 9-7, also expect candidates to sit papers in their prospective A level subjects.
 Schools will usually interview prospective sixth formers too.

 So what are the essentials to look out for?

-- Look at trends in exam results rather than just the most recent ones (particularly important now that Covid has disrupted GCSEs and A levels)
+- Look at trends in exam results rather than just the most recent ones (particularly important given the disruption Covid has caused in recent years' GCSEs and A levels)